arahi7860/intro-to-python/README.md

 # => "Lauren is a consultant.
 Frank is a consultant as well."
 ```

-F strings are also a brand new way of doing string interpolation in Python - you
+F strings (or "formatted string literals") are also a newer way of doing string
-won't see them as often because they're in Python 3.6 and newer, but they are
+interpolation in Python.
+They've been around since Python 3.6 so you won't see
-super helpful.
-Check your version with `python3 --version` before trying this or
+them in older code, but they are super helpful.
+Check your version with `python3
-it may not work!
+--version` before trying this or it may not work!

 ```py
 class_number = 29